 - IRS Form 940 and 941 (contact your payroll processor or accountant for these forms)

-- Payroll summary report or employee pay stubs, including payroll benefits like vacation, healthcare, and retirement, as of Feb.
-15, 2020
+- Payroll summary report or employee pay stubs, including payroll benefits like vacation, healthcare, and retirement for the fiscal quarter

 - 1099s (if independent contractor)